PhiTux/DailyTxT/README.md

 You should definitely take a quick look at [How to Use](#how-to-use) to see all the hidden features.

+> ❗ As I'm now heavily working on [schoco](https://github.com/PhiTux/schoco) in my spare time, there probably won't be coming any new features to DailyTxT in the next months!

-> ⚠️ Please simply open a new issue if you have any information, problem, new feature idea, new translation or anything else!
+> 💬 Please simply open a new issue if you have any information, problem, new feature idea, new translation or anything else!
-> I usually reply quickly and the project will have long support (unless marked as deprecated) as I use it regularly myself.
+> I usually reply quickly and the project will have long support - especially security support - (unless marked as deprecated) as I use it regularly myself.

 > ⚠️ Please note when submitting ideas: The basic text-layout will not be changed -> Only one plain text will be saved for each day, to keep things simple!